 There are two primary ways to go about making a lost wage claim in South Carolina: Make a claim with their insurance company, or file a lawsuit.
 If the other driver was at fault and had insurance, you may make a bodily injury liability (BIL) claim.
 If the other driver was at fault but did not have insurance, you can make a claim with your own insurance policy under the uninsured/underinsured (UM/UIM) portion of your policy.

 Regardless of which path you take, you will need to prove that you lost wages as a result of injuries you sustained in the accident.
 To do so, you will need to obtain documentation from your health care providers establishing your injuries.
 Also, you’ll have to demonstrate that your injuries were a direct result of the accident, which can be shown with medical records and the accident report.

 Pay stubs or other documentation from your employer showing the money you would have earned during your recovery time will be submitted.
 In addition, a letter from your employer verifying specific details, including the length of your absence and normal pay rate will also become part of the claim.

 If you seek missed wage compensation through insurance, it is more than possible that the insurance company will try to offer you significantly less than your claim is worth.
 They will often do this to save themselves money, hoping that you’ll accept the offered amount and simply go away.

 If this happens, you will want to hire a lawyer immediately for help negotiating with the insurance company representatives.
-If the insurance refuses to offer you the appropriate funds, your lawyer can help you file a lawsuit to recover the money you need.
+If the insurance refuses to offer you the appropriate funds, your Beaufort personal injury lawyer can help you file a lawsuit to recover the money you need.